JAYANTH8084/assignment2-Yanamaddi/AboutMe.md

 |  Fries     |    KFC      |   5$    |
 |  Noodles   |    Tachos   |   3$    |
 |  Nuggets   |    B King   |   7$    |

+---

+# Pithy Quotes

+> The greatest glory in living lies not in never falling, but in rising every time we fall. -*Nelson Mandela*

+> Your time is limited, so don't waste it living someone else's life.
+Don't be trapped by dogma – which is living with the results of other people's thinking. -*Steve Jobs*

+---